User-generated content strategies: why customers are your best marketers

 4. Influencer collaborations

 Collaborate with micro-influencers who create authentic content about your products.
 Micro-influencers (1,000-100,000 followers) often have better engagement rates than mega-influencers.
 In our article on LinkedIn marketing strategies, you can read how B2B influencers can help with lead generation.
-For product-oriented companies, video marketing trends work excellently in combination with influencer content.
+For product-focused companies, video marketing trends work excellently in combination with influencer content.

 5. Customer photos on product pages

-User-generated content for different sectors
+User-generated content for various sectors

-E-commerce and retail
+E-commerce and Retail

 Outfit-of-the-day posts